swenger/glitter/glitter/README.txt

 TODO automatic casts into numpy arrays, cast float64 to float32 TODO move tests to separate package
 TODO create raw offscreen GLX context
+TODO for each bind()able object, have a context function to return the current binding only TODO replace relative imports by absolute imports
+TODO make rawgl replaceable